-This is in response to your letter dated February 13, 2001, in which you requested certain rulings with respect to a proposed transfer of all of the assets of B to C.
+This is in response to your letter dated May 10.
+2001, in which you requested certain rulings with respect to a proposed transfer of all of the assets of B to C.

-B and C are exempt under section 501 (c)(3) of the Internal Revenue Code and are classified as private foundations under section 509(a).
+B and C are exempt under section 501(c)(3) of the Internal Revenue Code and are classified as private foundations under section 509(a).
+Both B and C are organized and operated exclusively for charitable, religious, educational or scientific purposes under section 501(c)(3).